-Westfield Co. sold its newly developed Hub 25 industrial campus for $74 million, or $175.56 per square foot.
+Westfield Co. has sold its newly developed Hub 25 industrial campus for $74 million, or $175.56 per square foot.

 Westfield completed the 421,499-sf infill development at 601 E. 64thAve. in Denver last year.
 The four-building campus is 95 percent occupied by eight tenants, including BSI Designs, Mountain High Appliance, Rustic Log Furniture Inc., Rep Fitness and others.

 J.P.
-Morgan Investment Management Inc.
+Morgan Investment Management Inc. was the buyer.

 Westfield developed Hub 25 on the former Mapleton High School site, which was vacant for 20 years before the company acquired the property in 2016.
 The development went from demolition to lease-up and disposition within two years.